awood/salmon/README.md

 Now you have a 10G file under `~/containers` loop mounted to `/var/lib/machines` that you can use to experiment with.

+## Other Notes

+* While Salmon is building your container, it will acquire the global DNF lock and prevent DNF from completing other transactions.

 ## Acknowledgments